riyak-783/riyak-783/README.md

 # 🌟 Hi there, I'm Riya Kumari! 👋

 Welcome to my corner of the internet!
-I'm a **Full Stack Developer Enthusiast** with a passion for building elegant and efficient web applications.
+I'm a **Frontend Developer Enthusiast** with a passion for building elegant and efficient web applications.
 I love bringing ideas to life with code and enjoy working across the entire stack — from crafting pixel-perfect user interfaces to designing robust backend systems.

 ### 🛠️ My Tech Toolbox:
 - **Frontend:**